Shippable/docs/sources/platform/integration/deprecated/jfrog-artifactory.md

 ## Deprecation Note
 This integration has been deprecated.
 A new integration called [JFrog artifactoryKey](/platform/integration/jfrog-artifactoryKey) has been introduced which can be used instead.

-If you have any existing JFrog Artifactory account integrations, you can continue to use them.
+If you have any existing JFrog Artifactory integrations, you can continue to use them.

 ---

 [JFrog Artifactory](https://www.jfrog.com/artifactory/) Integration is used to connect Shippable DevOps Assembly Lines platform to JFrog Artifactory so that you can pull and push artifacts, including Docker images.

-## Creating an Account Integration
+## Creating an Integration

-Since this integration has been deprecated, you cannot create new account integrations for this, you can only edit/delete the exisiting JFrog artifactory integrations.
+Since this integration has been deprecated, you cannot create new integrations for this, you can only edit/delete the exisiting JFrog artifactory integrations.
 You can use the [JFrog artifactoryKey](/platform/integration/jfrog-artifactoryKey) instead.

 ## Usage in CI